Georgia Ports Authority

 - Savannah is just over 1,000 miles from Chicago by rail - comparable to other ports that are north of Savannah, but also farther east.

-- Congestion-free movement from ship to rail cuts expenses and speeds delivery directly to the customer.
+- Consistent, congestion-free movement from ship to rail cuts expenses and speeds delivery directly to the customer.

 - As the first port of call on many Panama Canal shipping services, the Port of Savannah provides additional assurance of on-time cargo arrival.